-CORE PRIN CIPLES OF C ORPORATE GO OVERNANCE Standard: What we did: Plan for 2017/18: Efficiency 2016 Report PEEL Leadership 2016 Report PEEL Legitimacy 2016 Report PEEL Effectiveness Report 2016 December 2016 December 2016 March 2017 No Assessment Given Good Good HMIC also product indicators to challe in comparison with results of the bend the Force's change The Welsh Gove number of other be monitor expenditur terms and conditi additional externa bodies. nge areas of ex the most simi chmarks are ince programme (S ernment, Home odies require fin e on revenue ar ions are in p I funding recei Acceptional spend lar forces.
+CORE PRINC CIPLES OF C ORPORATE GO OVERNANCE Standard: V Vhat we did: Plan for 2017/18: Standard: PEEL Leadership 2016 Report PEEL Legitimacy 2016 Report PEEL Effectiveness Report HMIC also produce indicators to challer in comparison with results of the bench the Force's change The Welsh Governumber of other bomonitor expenditures December 2016 December 2016 March 2017 ed a suite of Vage areas of exithe most siminarks are incorpogramme (Somment, Home dies require fine on revenue ar cceptional spend lar forces.
 The orporated within taying Ahead).
 Office and a ancial returns to nd capital.
-Strict lace to govern ved from these 7.
-Implementing good practices in transparency, reporting, and audit to deliver effective accountability.
-Significant evidem confirms the trans accountability fran Sole.
-Below the statutor adopted in regard reports for the pub understandable sty audience.
-Similarly, the OP balance between information to sati promote public sty parency and ro neworks of bo y requirements, to writing and lic and other sta yle, appropriate CC strives to providing the sfy transparenc crutiny, whilst bustness of the th Corporations good practice is communicating akeholders in an to the intended strike the right right amount of y demands and In relation to the plans are produced reporting required enabling stakehold of the Corporation analysis. d and maintaine ents are consis lers to understa ed to ensure that stent and timely; nd the 'lifecycle'
+Strict Plan for 2017/18: 7.
+Implementing good practices in transparency, reporting, and audit to deliver effective accountability. terms and conditi- additional external bodies.
+Significant evidence confirms the transpaceountability fram Sole.
+Below the statutory adopted in regard reports for the publi understandable sty audience.
+Similarly, the OPC balance between pinformation to satis promote public so onerous for users to In relation to the r plans are produced reporting requireme enabling stakeholde of the Corporation analysis. requirements, to writing and ic and other stale, appropriate or crutiny, whilst of understand. d above, which bustness of the th Corporations good practice is communicating akeholders in an to the intended strike the right right amount of y demands and not being too e, forward work d to ensure that tent and timely; nd the 'lifecycle'

-NOLAN PRINCIPLES Principle: What we do: Plan for 2017/2018: 1.Selflessness: Compliance with the 2011 (Amended) Order which requires the publication of information in relation to Monitoring any changes to the 2011 and 2012 Orders and Decisions will be taken solely in terms various matters including: continuously seeking to ensure all relevant information is captured of the public interest, and not for personal The names of the Chief Officer Team; Correspondence address for each; and disclosed as required.
-On- going through 2017/18. financial or other gain, whether for Salaries, expenses, register of interests;The number of complaints about them such person, their family or friends. which are dealt with by the PCP; andSpecific reference to notifiable interests,
+NOLAN PRINCIPLES Principle: What we do: Plan for 2017/2018: 1.Selflessness: Compliance with the 2011 (Amended) Order which requires the publication of information in Monitoring any changes to the 2011 and 2012 Orders and continuously Decisions will be taken solely in terms relation to various matters including: seeking to ensure all relevant information is captured and disclosed of the public interest, and not for personal The names of the Chief Officer Team; Correspondence address for each; as required.
+On-going through 2017/18. financial or other Salaries, expenses, register of 2017/10. gain, whether for such person, their interests; The number of complaints about them family or friends. which are dealt with by the PCP; and Specific reference to notifiable interests,